Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 on the same bus.
 This script logs data from all attached

 1Wire temperature sensors.
-The sensors supported by the
+The kernel supports the

-Linux kernal are DS18S22", DS18B20, DS18B20, MAX31850,
+1-Wire temperature sensor types DS18S22, DS18B20, DS18B20, MAX31850,

 DS1825, and DS28EA00.